Vietnam.vn - Nền tảng quảng bá Việt Nam

 The AI revolution in writing is therefore not the end but a new step that opens up opportunities for writers to develop themselves and affirm their own value in the digital age.

-Artificial intelligence still doesn't have a... soul.
+Artificial intelligence still doesn't have a... soul

-While AI can generate content quickly and coherently, it still has many limitations that humans can easily recognize.
+While AI can generate content quickly and coherently, it still has many limitations that humans easily recognize.

 In addition, artificial intelligence often has difficulty understanding specific cultural and social contexts.
 For example, wordplay, proverbs, and connotations in the Vietnamese language sometimes cause AI to misunderstand or express itself unnaturally .